helidon-sockshop/sockshop/README.md

 Docker images, you can easily do that in several different ways.

-If you only want to build Docker images locally, make sure that you have Docker Daemon running and execute the following command:
+If you only want to build Docker images locally, make sure that you have Docker Daemon running and execute the following:

 ```bash
 $ mvn package -Pdocker -DskipTests